 Teaching & Research Interests

 Kirsten Abrahamson joined the Sheridan faculty in 2007.
 In her continuing role as an instructor she taught Colour Theory, Painting, and 3-D Design in Art Fundamentals.
 From 2008 - 2018, she also developed and taught the Business for the Arts course in the Visual and Creative Arts program.
 In 2018, she accepted the position as Course Leader for Colour Theory and Painting in the Art Fundamentals Certificate Program.
+Kirsten also heads up the Sheridan Art Hive Initiative which centers around wellness, EDI, and sustainability.
+The Art Hive is for the entire Sheridan community to partake in, and Kirsten is working to build it up to be a regular and continuing event at Sheridan for students, staff and faculty.

 Prior to working at Sheridan, Kirsten taught in several Art Programs including the Alberta College of Art and Design in Calgary and, the Department of Fine Arts at the University of Waterloo.
 She has also held administrative positions in the Cultural Services department at the City of Calgary doing course programming and event planning.
 She also worked in research positions at the Illingworth Kerr Gallery (formerly Alberta College of Art Gallery) in Calgary.